Menu

 The two minifigures represent Pharrell Williams and his wife Helen Lasichanh.
 Helen has new hair in reddish brown with lighter streaks (6461493) and a new head with smile in medium nougat (6461514).
 Pharrell also has a new dark orange head (6461497).
 Both of these new heads are single-sided.

-Rare or returning elements
+Rare and returning elements

 There are two returning elements that have not been seen in sets for a while.